STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/README.md

 # Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis
-Uncoupling of transcription termination and 3’ pre-mRNA cleavage and polyadenylation during colorectal cancer progression

 This repository contains the scripts used for the genomic analyses in the paper 'Uncoupling of transcription termination and 3’ pre-mRNA cleavage and polyadenylation during colorectal cancer progression'

 # Required Tools